 Step 2: Dig a Trench

-Dig a trench along the line that is 12 inches deep and wide enough to accommodate one of the timbers, or about 8 to 10 inches wide.
+Dig a trench along the line that is 12 inches deep and 8 to 10 inches wide.
 The sides of the trench do not have to be straight, so you can do the entire job with a round-point shovel or, if it's a long wall, a trench digger.
 If you choose to do the job with a motorized trencher, you'll probably have to rent it (as this is a piece of specialty equipment that's very expensive and only used for this particular type of job).
 Compact the bottom of the trench with a hand tamper.

 Step 3: Backfill With Gravel

-Step 4: Set and Anchor the First Row of Timber
+Step 4: Set and Anchor the First Row of Timbers

-Drill three 9/16-inch holes through one 8-foot length of 6x6 pressure-treated timber (or the wide face of a 7x9 railroad tie) and lay the timber in the trench.
-Use a 4-foot level to make sure it's level, adjusting the gravel if needed, and drive a 4-foot length of 1/2-inch rebar into the ground through each of the holes using a small sledgehammer to anchor the timber to the ground.
+Drill three 9/16-inch holes through one 8-foot length of 6x6 pressure-treated timber, and lay the timber in the trench.
+Use a 4-foot level to make sure it's level, adjusting the gravel if needed, and drive a 4-foot length of 1/2-inch rebar into the ground through each of the holes, using a small sledgehammer, to anchor the timber to the ground.
 Rebar comes in long lengths, but it's easy to cut with a hacksaw.

 When setting timber at a corner, make notches in the ends using a circular saw so you can set one end on top of the other and then drill holes through both ends and drive a piece of rebar to anchor the corner.